zarr-developers/blog/_posts/2024-08-30-zarr-v3-specification.markdown

 ### Enhanced Interoperability 🔁

 Zarr V2 was deeply intertwined with the Python ecosystem, particularly relying on NumPy for many of its core operations.
-While this made it highly efficient for Python users, it also limited its usability across different programming languages and environments.
+While this made it highly functional for Python users, it also limited its usability across different programming languages and environments.
 With Zarr V3, the specification has evolved towards a more language-agnostic approach.